satyampathak223/nav/README.md

 <snippet>
   <content><![CDATA[
-# ${1:Target}
+##Target
 Our application focuses on providing a solution to small coaching centres to provide online classes to intrested students and

 ## Installation
 #To use the project locally make sure you have MongoDB and NodeJS installed